samanthabretous/blog/src/pages/blog/heap-maps-101.md

   }
 }
 ```

-The reason why binary heap maps are so common is because instead of worrying about linking and keeping track of objects, we can take advantage of using an array to store and sort the values.
-We will always be able to find a parent's left child by using this fail proof -- super complicated -- formula of `index * 2` and the right child `(index*2) + 1`.
+The reason why binary heap maps are so common is because instead of worrying about linking and keeping track of elements, we can take advantage of using an array to store and sort values.
+We will always be able to find a parent's left child by using this fail proof -- super complicated -- formula of `index * 2` and the right child by adding one to the left child.
 As an alternative we can find a child's parent by doing another fool proof -- even more complicated -- formula of `index / 2`.

 **Examples of Heap Maps**
 - A* Algoritrim